ultralytics/ultralytics/docs/quickstart.md

 | `tensorboard`      | `True`                | `bool`    | Whether to use TensorBoard for visualization                                 |
 | `wandb`            | `True`                | `bool`    | Whether to use Weights & Biases for experiment tracking and visualization    |

-Please remember to review and update your settings as necessary for your specific project or experiment needs.
+As you navigate through your projects or experiments, be sure to revisit these settings to ensure that they are optimally configured for your needs.